 "We are absolutely delighted that Ola has picked up this award, which acknowledges the passion and dedication that Ola and indeed all of our staff demonstrate daily for all of our young people/adults, to consistently give them the very best offer within our trust.
-It is just recognition for her work ethic, attitude and commitment in all of her classes - Well done Ola" - Graham Quinn CEO of the New Bridge Group Here are some comments from the staff team at the Spring Brook Upper site:
+It is just recognition for her work ethic, attitude and commitment in all of her classes - Well done Ola" -Graham Quinn CEO of the New Bridge Group Here are some comments from the staff team at the Spring Brook Upper site:

-"Ola is a great teacher and a credit to the school, with a great laugh "e"
+"Ola is a great teacher and a credit to the school, with a great laugh ""

-Summer 2019 9 Vol. 24 No. 2 "Ola is an amazing teacher and has great relationships with everyone and is a credit to Spring Brook" 'Ola is great at differentiating her work for all learners.
+"Ola is an amazing teacher and has great relationships with everyone and is a credit to Spring Brook" 'Ola is great at differentiating her work for all learners.
 Helping them achieve in the best way" "Ola is the best teacher I've ever worked with!"
 "There is just one word for Ola and that's AMAZING!"
 "Ola teaches with a nurturing approach.
 A total pleasure to see how she caters for individual needs of students in her class" "Ola is full of patience, nurture and understanding of the children.
 Great teacher!"
 "Ola has a good understanding of her students and their needs!"
 "Ola is a fantastic teacher.
 She is creative, inspiring and enthusiastic about everything that she teaches!"
 Louise Needham A summary of the 2019 Cambridge Review of Mathematics Anxiety Mark Pepper responds to this review with some personal thoughts and suggestions.

 Understanding Mathematics Anxiety: Investigating the experiences of UK primary and secondary school students University of Cambridge Nuffield Foundation March 2019 A study of maths anxiety is most welcome as it is a theme that has largely been neglected both within Government policy and by commentators of mathematics education.
 A notable exception of this trend consisted of Laurie Buxton's seminal article Maths Phobia which first appeared in Struggle in 1992 and was subsequently reprinted in Equals Vol 22 No 3 in 2017.
 The study was conducted by researchers from the centre for neuroscience in education from Cambridge University.
 It involved 2700 primary and secondary students from the UK and from Italy.
 It provides a considerable amount of details of the maths anxiety experienced by the students and includes the use of one-to-one interviews in which some of the students express their feelings of despair and inadequacy.
 The Main Findings Most of the findings will be of no surprise to experienced teachers of maths.
 There is, however, one significantly unexpected finding in that a high proportion of middle to higher achievers experience maths anxiety.
 This runs counter to the widely held belief that widespread incidence of maths anxiety is confined to lower achievers.
-The discovery that it is also prevalent in higher A further significant finding based on the research in Italy was that maths anxiety is more prevalent in girls than in boys. maths performance then one can only conclude that the authors grossly underestimate the empathy that most teachers have that most teachers have with the members of their class.
-On a continual basis a major preoccupation of maths teachers is a desire to reduce anxiety both out of consideration for the comfort of their students and to try to improve their performance.
+The discovery that it is also prevalent in higher A further significant finding based on the research in Italy was that maths anxiety is more prevalent in girls than in boys. achievers may encourage teachers to amend their teaching approach to take this into account.